 “A quarter of the trans people say they had been harassed or disrespected in hospitals or doctor’s offices.”

 “62% of transgender people have experienced depression, and 41% admit to attempting suicide at some point in their lives.”

 “26% (transgender people) report using drugs or alcohol, currently or in the past, to cope with discrimination.”

-The data here is spotty due to differences in each states’ hate crime laws or hate crime reporting standards.
-But, the reality is clear: transgender people have to deal with the constant threat of violence against them daily.
+The data here is spotty due to differences in each state’s hate crime laws or hate crime reporting standards.
+But, the reality is apparent: transgender people have to deal with the constant threat of violence against them daily.

 “226 transgender people were murdered around the world.
 Most were trans women of color.”

 “Victims are dragged behind a car, burned alive, stoned to death, skinned, or—far too often—beaten to death in the middle of a crowded street or party.”

 “In a study that cross-analyzed reports of sexual assault and violence against transgender people, Rebecca Stotzer found that these attacks are believed to start as early as age 12, and one study found that the median age for first rapes of transgender individuals of color occurred at age 14 and 15.”

 “When transgender women of color go to the police to report a violent attack, they are often themselves charged with a crime and jailed.”